haekal2/haekal2/README.md

 - 👋 Hi, I’m @rifkyhaekal
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning kotlin and javascript
 - 💞️ I’m looking to collaborate on mobile apps development
 - 📫 How to reach me @rifkyhaekal